 You can start your Iceland adventure by exploring the Reykjanes Peninsula.
-As Keflavík International Airport is the main port for those visiting Iceland, most guests drive through this 50 kilometre stretch of land.
+As Keflavík International Airport is the main port for those visiting Iceland, most guests drive through this 31-mile (50 km) stretch of land.
 However, few take the time to stop and explore it, making the Reykjanes Peninsula the perfect place to discover some hidden gems and secret spots.

-Much like the Þingvellir National Park on the Golden Circle route, Reykjanes lies on the plate boundaries along the Mid-Atlantic Ridge, and so it is home to many unique geological formations.
+Much like the Þingvellir National Park on the Golden Circle route, Reykjanes lies on the plate boundaries along the Mid-Atlantic Ridge.
+So it is home to many unique geological formations.

 Make your way to the town of Borgarnes where you can learn about life before modern days at its two museums.
-The Settlement Centre focuses on both the age of settlement in Iceland and the Saga of Egill, a Viking-Era poet and warrior, and at the Borgarnes Museum, you can see a visual progression of the last 100 years through photographs of the children in this little Icelandic town.
+The Settlement Centre focuses on both the age of settlement in Iceland and the Saga of Egill, a Viking-era poet and warrior.
+At the Borgarnes Museum, you can see a visual progression of the last 100 years through photographs of the children in this little Icelandic town.

 You could make a quick detour before you reach Borgarnes, to the waterfalls Hraunfossar and Barnafoss.
 Hraunfossar is a series of trickling waterfalls that flow over cliffs of black lava while the nearby Barnafoss rush violently through a narrow, rocky chute.